katzurik/Knowledge_Navigator/Benchmarks/SciTOC/README.md

 ## Overview

 SCITOC is a novel benchmark designed to evaluate the ability of systems to handle complex scientific topics and produce well-organized outputs.
-The dataset consists of 50 Table of Contents (TOCs) extracted from scientific review papers sourced from 15 diverse peer-reviewed journals, all published by **Annual Reviews**.
+The dataset consists of 50 Table of Contents (TOCs) extracted from scientific review papers sourced from 15 diverse peer-reviewed journals, all published by [Annual Reviews](https://www.annualreviews.org/).

 The goal of SCITOC is to assess systems' capability to automatically structure large and complex scientific literature, aiding researchers in organizing information into hierarchical formats such as tables of contents.